 Naturally, an important part of maintaining any CRM system is keeping customers’ contact data up to date.
 So, you’ll need to instruct sales or customer service staff to gently touch base on this issue at least once a year.
 To avoid appearing pushy, some businesses ask customers to fill out contact info cards (or request business cards) that are then entered into a drawing for a free product or service — or even just a free lunch!

-A properly implemented CRM system can improve sales, lower marketing costs and build customer loyalty.
+A properly implemented CRM system can improve sales, lower marketing costs and build customer loyalty, leading to long-term relationships.
 But, as mentioned, you’ll need to train employees on how to use the software to get these benefits.
 And buy-in must occur throughout the organization — a “silo approach” to CRM that focuses only on one business area won’t optimize results.

 Establish thorough use of the system as an annual performance objective for sales, marketing and customer service employees.
 Some business owners even offer monthly prizes or bonuses to employees who consistently enter data into their CRM systems.